 One of the most complex and critical aspects of treating heart disease occurs in the diagnostic phase.
 Before any treatment can be prescribed or surgery can be performed, an accurate diagnosis must be made.
 This requires cutting edge technology and training to accurately identify and pinpoint any compromised arteries, blocked vessels or abnormal heart rhythms.

-With the most experienced cardiac nurses working alongside skilled cardiologists and cardiovascular surgeons, patients at OLGMC are assured unparalleled precision and care that is so critical during cardiovascular surgical procedures.
+With the most experienced cardiac nurses working alongside skilled cardiologists and cardiovascular surgeons, patients at OLGMC are given the precision and care that is so critical during cardiovascular surgical procedures.
 Every patient benefits from OLGMC’s experienced team of surgeons, nurses, surgical techs, perfusionists and anesthesiologists.
 They are also skilled in handling a wide range of cardiac patient profiles, from pediatrics to geriatrics.

-After surgery, patients are monitored in OLGMC’s critical care units, the Intensive Care Unit (ICU) or nursing units.
+After surgery, patients are monitored in OLGMC’s critical care units, the ICU or nursing units.
 The hours, and even days, after surgery are sometimes just as critical as the procedure itself, which is why the staff checks on surgery patients even after they’ve returned home.
 OLGMC has an uncompromised commitment to be the best.
-That can only be achieved by offering a high level of skill with years of experience mastered in a team environment.

 An overnight stay in the hospital is never easy, but having a patient-centered care approach eases the stress on patients and their families.
-At OLGMC, private rooms, designed to function at every level of care, dramatically reduce patient transfer within the hospital.
+OLGMC offers private rooms which reduce patient transfer within the hospital.
 Twenty-four-hour visitation allows family members to assist in recovery and rehabilitation.
 OLGMC also offers comprehensive patient and family education, providing a greater understanding of heart disease, recovery and future home care needs.

 Quality care sets OLGMC apart, particularly because of the full range of specialists on call.
 In addition to cardiologists and cardiologists, OLGMC has pulmonologists, neurologists, neurosurgeons, nephrologists and other specialists on hand should complications arise.